Cynics at Large Indigo: Cynical SecuritySpy

 The current sensitivity setting of a camera can be read as a camera state value.
 Any state change trigger set on this will fire when the camera's sensitivity is changed, whether that is done through SecuritySpy's user interface, its web interface, or through an Indigo action.

 This action allows you to control a PTZ (Point-Tilt-Zoom) capable camera - the kind that can be told to move around.
 Only cameras recognized by SecuritySpy as able to move will be shown in the camera selection menu.
-This is a somewhat optimistic measure, as SecuritySpy includes any camera that might have this ability installed.
+Modern SecuritySpy versions also have checkboxes to control this.
 But if you ask Indigo to move a camera that is in fact securely bolted to the ground, nothing bad will happen.

 This action tells a PTZ-capable camera to move to one of its preset positions.
 Even fewer types of cameras support presets, and only those cameras will be shown in the camera selection menu.